 만나다 = mannada | to meet

-반갑다 = bangapda | to be happy or pleased
+반갑다 = bangapda | to be happy

-Learn more at the video below:
+Learn more in the video below:

 There you have it!
 You’re all set to go out and make Korean friends.
-Of the three phrases, you’ll probably want to start off by learning the standard version first.
+Of the three phrases, you’ll probably want to start by learning the standard version first.
 That’s because you will be able to use it with the widest variety of people.

 Once you get that phrase down, you can use the informal phrase by simply dropping the 요 (yo).
-Lastly, add the formal version and you’ll be all set to go.
+Lastly, add the formal version, and you’ll be all set to go.